Alexmmarin94/Bogle_AI-Bubble/README.md

 **👉 Streamlit App:** https://bogleai-bubble-3gnctcftcpciv3izgvssyt.streamlit.app/

 > ⚠️ The app may occasionally appear inactive due to Streamlit Cloud sleeping from inactivity.
-> Unlike one-shot demos, this project runs **daily data sync**, so it is likely to be awake most of the time.
-> If you ever find it asleep and want it woken up quickly, contact: **alexbmeist@gmail.com**

 ---

 ## What This Project Is (and Is Not)